Popular Accounting Internship Program Passes Milestone

 March 6, 2014

 BLOOMINGTON, Ill.— In a world of balance sheets and income statements, the accounting program at Illinois Wesleyan University has added 16 more students to the “plus” column.

-With the addition of the students currently working at Big Four firms and major corporations across the region, the University’s popular full-time spring internship program has passed a milestone of 175 student participants since its inception in 2006.
+With the addition of the students currently working at Big Four firms and major corporations across the region, the University’s popular full-time winter internship program has passed a milestone of 175 student participants since its inception in 2006.

 For decades, accounting students had completed part-time internships or worked full-time during the summer, but both employers and alumni believed those opportunities were not representative of actual work environments the rest of the year.